-Science SB4 9.
-What are the science credit requirements for a student who enters grade 9 in 2012-2013?
-Three credits to include: 1.Two courses with a laboratory component 2.One credit in Biology 1 or a series of courses equivalent to Biology 1 earned by passing the Biology EOC Assessment 10.
-What are the science credit requirements for a student who enters grade 9 in 2013-2014and subsequent years?
-Three credits to include: 1.
-One credit in Biology 1 or a series of courses equivalent to Biology 1 earned by passing the Biology EOC Assessment 2.
-Two Equally Rigorous Courses
+Science SB4

+What are the Three credits to include:

+science credit 1.One credit in Biology 1 or a

+requirements for series of courses equivalent

+graduation? to Biology 1 earned by

+passing the Biology EOC

+Assessment

+2.Two Equally Rigorous Courses

-Courses not l Equally Rigorous change to elective credit for 9th graders entering 2013 and thereafter.
+Courses not Equally Rigorous change to elective credit for 9th graders entering 2013 and thereafter.